stacks-network/stacks-core/docs/bitcoin-signet.md

 testnet's legacy prefixes and `tb` SegWit/Taproot encoding.
 An address alone cannot distinguish signet from testnet.

+Use a dedicated `node.working_dir` for each Stacks deployment.
+Changing the signet challenge requires a new working directory; reusing existing data across signets is unsupported.
+Chain data lives under `<working_dir>/signet/`, and the pending observer queue remains at `<working_dir>/event_observers.sqlite`.
-Persistent chain data and pending observer events are stored below `<working_dir>/signet/<full-challenge-hash>/`.
-Switching challenges selects a separate directory; explicitly specifying the public challenge selects the same directory as omitting it.
-Independent Stacks deployments on the same Bitcoin signet still need separate working directories and agreed Stacks chain IDs, operation prefixes, genesis state, and peer configuration.
+Independent Stacks deployments on the same Bitcoin signet also need separate working directories and agreed Stacks chain IDs, operation prefixes, genesis state, and peer configuration.

 ## Launch epochs and PoX